Git

 Interplay with other commands

-then also papis will do an automatic commit for the book, so that you can push your library afterwards to a remote repository.
+In this case, Papis will do an automatic add + commit for the document.
+After that, you can push your library to a remote repository by running

 Updating the library